-If you’re curious if there has been a significant change to the ranking algorithms, you can check for major updates on the SEOMoz site.
-As stated earlier, changes are occurring daily.
-The Moz site lists only the major changes Google has decided to tell the public about.
+If you’re curious if there has been a significant change to the ranking algorithms, you can check for updates on the Marie Haynes website.
+Changes occur daily, although not always to the local ranking algorithm.

 Step 7: Get Rid of Duplicates